 And Now We Have a Post About Silly Names

-Speakercraft_logo_1 Fst-logo-2 I promise something more substantive in a different post ( <– that's just a writing flourish.
+I promise something more substantive in a different post ( <– that's just a writing flourish.
 No actual promise is intended or implied), but I wanted to pass this along.
 I get press releases every day about companies introducing new products, changing management, or using technology.
 Many of them are incomprehensible – it's as if PR people speak a different language.
-Here's the headline from one that crossed my inbox this morning:
+Here's the headline from one that crossed my inbox this morning: Leading Architectural Audio and Video Supplier Builds on FST GUI Technology for New Streaming Media Product Line Who?
+What?
+After reading the press release a couple of times …

 And Now We Have a Post About Silly Names Read More